 The nearby township of Forrest has become a hub for mountain bike activity in the region, with purpose built mountain bike trails as well as a series of associated events throughout the year.
 If a slower pass is more your style, Birregurra is in short proximity to an array of walks that lead visitors through ancient forests and waterfalls

 Birregurra sits in the heart of the Otway Harvest Trail, bubbling with producers and restauranteurs.
-Located on the skirts of the worlds third largest, all be it extinct, volcanic plan, the region takes full advantage of fertile soil and consistent rainfall to harvest fresh foods teeming with flavour.
+Located on the skirts of the worlds third-largest, albeit extinct, volcanic plan, the region takes full advantage of fertile soil and consistent rainfall to harvest fresh foods teeming with flavour.

 Using the Otway Harvest Trail, let your taste buds guide you around the country roads, gather your loot for an indulgent holiday feast.
 Pick up some fresh berries, homemade jams, a bottle of berry gin, cider, beer or wine and something a little sweet at the chocolate shop.
 Or trust a local chef to create something incredible from the bountiful seasonal harvests.